 The culture of Brazil revolves around western traditions but the core culture originates from the culture of Portugal.
 Consequently, the country presents a mixed culture.
 Talking about the food, Brazilians have a unique style of cooking and the food is famous around the world.
 Pihrana soup (Caldo de Piranha), is a delicacy in Brazilian cuisine.
 However, there is a variety of cuisines in different regions of the country as Brazil is a vast country.

 Football is a very famous sport in Brazil and the country is a 5-time world champion.
 Brazil lifted their first World Cup trophy in 1958 and since then, it has been famous in the country.
+You can learn more about the passion and love for football in Brazil here.
 Brazil has been known for a number of world-class football players over the years.

 What is Brazil Carnival?